-We invite you to try IdentityGuard.com theft protection services FREE for 30 days (normally 14 days).
-And you can subscribe for only $16.99/month, a savings of $3.00/month.
+We invite you to try IdentityGuard.com theft protection services FREE for 14 days.
+And you can subscribe for only $19.99/month.
 There’s no risk to you.
-Visit IdentityGuard.com to get more information and sign up.
+Visit IdentityGuard.com to protect your identity today.

 Identity Theft & Credit Monitoring